scraping-in-go/pg-gateway/README.md

 `ALTER USER postgres SET search_path to myschema;`

 ## Usage
-For the example below, we'll assume the application is hosted on localhost:8080
+For the examples below, we'll assume the application is hosted on localhost:8080

 ### Get all rows for that table
 ```